-Phileena Heuertz, founding partner has spent her life in social justice work among the world’s poor.
-A member of the New Friar movement, for nearly 20 years she and her husband Chris served with Word Made Flesh in more than 70 countries building community among victims of human trafficking, survivors of HIV and AIDS, abandoned children and child soldiers and war brides.
+Phileena spent her early adult life in social justice work among the world’s poor.
+For nearly 20 years she and her husband Chris served in more than 70 countries building community among victims of human trafficking, survivors of HIV and AIDS, abandoned children and child soldiers and war brides.

 Author, spiritual director, yoga instructor, public speaker and retreat guide, Phileena is passionate about spirituality and making the world a better place.
 Phileena leads contemplative retreats for non-faith and interfaith groups in leading cities across the nation and around the world.
 She is a sought-after speaker for universities, seminaries, faith communities, and conferences.
 In 2012, Phileena and her husband Chris founded Gravity to support the development of consciousness by making contemplative practice accessible to individuals, communities and organizations.

 Phileena’s work includes public speaking, teaching, and writing on contemplative spirituality, facilitation of contemplative retreats, and spiritual direction.
 She holds a Masters of Christian Spirituality from Creighton University’s department of theology and is a certified spiritual director in the Ignatian contemplative evocative method.